pdewacht/adlipt/adlipt/README.md

 - **`BLASTER=220`** Enable Sound Blaster FM emulation.
-ADLiPT will intercept the Sound Blaster FM ports in addition to the standard Adlib ports.
+ADLiPT will intercept the Sound Blaster FM ports in addition to the standard AdLib ports.
 (It won't however fake enough of a Sound Blaster to pass installation checks, so this won't be very useful if you don't have a Sound Blaster.)